 And the more time I spend here, my bucket list grows.
 From driving along the Pacific Coast Highway to grabbing a deep-dish pizza in Chicago, there are so many things to do (and states to visit).

 So without further ado, here are the top 22 states to visit in 2022 (in no particular order).

 Oklahoma is one of the most underrated states to visit in the USA.

-After spending a month exploring a few small towns in southern Oklahoma last year (and later obsessively visiting OKC), I fell in love.
+After spending a month exploring a few small towns in southern Oklahoma a few years ago (and later obsessively visiting OKC), I fell in love.
 I fell in love with the leafy hiking trails, the quiet sunsets in the city, the detail-oriented museums, the street art, and the amazing coffee culture.

 Oklahoma is seductive.
 It’s a state that’s constantly growing and evolving.
 And you can see that change in action.

 P.S.
 Oklahoma is one of the cheapest states to visit in the USA.
 There are lots of budget-friendly hotels, free attractions, and dives if you’re looking for a weekend getaway that won’t break the bank.